 Will you be able to provide an adequate designated workspace for each VISTA?
 This includes a desk, phone access, computer, etc.

 What is your organization’s 2017 budget?

-Is your organization capable of paying the $500 per VISTA Summer Associate project participation fee?
+Is your organization capable of paying the $500 project participation fee for each VISTA member, which covers the administrative costs of the program?

 Supervision: